antorguez95/Personalized-AI-Based-Do-It-Yourself-Glucose-Prediction-tool/README.md

 ## For developers and researchers
 Hi again!
 If you are here, it is assumed that you have basic knowledge of Python programming and AI, so let's get into it!

-The framework to design this _"Do-It-Yourself"_ AI based module is based on Python 3.10 and TensorFlow XX.XX.
+The framework to design this _"Do-It-Yourself"_ AI based module is based on Python 3.10 and TensorFlow 2.6.0.
 Typical libraries for Machine Learning development, such as scikit-learn, or matplotlib for visualization.
 All the requirements are icluded on `requirement.txt` file.
 Notice that if you don't use GPU, cuda libraries won't be used.
 So, if you want to explore the code and/or play with it, introduce your own models, change the data generation parameters, etc., your are in the right place!
 First of all, create a conda environment.

+**IMPORTANT!!** Go to the [TensorFlow website](https://www.tensorflow.org/install/source_windows?hl=es-419#gpu) to check the compatibilities between Python, CUDA, cuDNN and Tensorflow versions.

 ```
 conda create -n DIY_for_CGM_pred python=3.10
 ```